ExpressionEngine-Language-Packs/Dutch/README.md

 ## How to contribute?
 You are free to check-out this repository and make changes.
 We would really appreciate if you contribute your additions to use with a pull request.

 Any contributors planning on making regular changes can request to become an Translators teammember, which grants you push permissions.
-Contact us at t.witteveen@am-impact.nl.
+Contact us at info@am-impact.nl.